Koodattu/whats-ai-assistant/README.md

 - **WhatsApp Integration**: Uses Neonize to interact with WhatsApp users.
 - **LLM Support**: Works with OpenAI API or local Ollama models.
-- **Conversation Summarization**: Generates concise summaries of previous interactions.
+- **Conversation Summarization**: Generates concise summaries of previous interactions, which is injected to the LLM as additional context.
-- **Web Scraping**: Extracts and processes text from links sent in messages.
+- **Web Scraping**: Extracts and processes text from links sent in messages to be used as context for the LLM.
-- **Persistent Storage**: Saves conversations in an SQLite database.
+- **Persistent Storage**: Fetches previous conversation history and saves all conversations in an SQLite database.

 ## Installation